All Israel

 According to the report, Israeli Strategic Affairs Minister Ron Dermer, a close confidant of Prime Minister Benjamin Netanyahu, sent a document containing the Israeli government's conditions for a ceasefire to Hochstein last week.

-The document included the demand to allow the IDF to “actively” enforce any agreement to prevent a repetition of the situation following the last diplomatic agreement ending the Second Lebanon War in 2006.
+The document included the demand to allow the IDF to “actively” enforce any agreement in order to prevent a repetition of the situation following the last diplomatic agreement ending the Second Lebanon War in 2006.

 Hezbollah simply ignored UNSC Resolution 1701, which demanded its disarmament and withdrawal from southern Lebanon.
 Instead, the terror group immediately began replenishing arms stockpiles and restoring its infrastructure throughout the country, eventually building up to a much higher level than ever before.